zerox80/SummonerAPIv2/README.md

 - Secrets are never logged.
 Configure via env vars or `application.properties`.
 - The Riot API has strict rate limits.
 The client includes basic retry/backoff for 429/5xx.

+UI & Misc updates (Sept 2025):
+- Dynamic region indicator in the navbar reflects the configured platform region (e.g., `euw1`).
+- Server-side sanitizing for champion tooltips and passive descriptions to complement CSP.
+- Access logging is proxy-aware when `rate.limit.trust-proxy` is enabled.

 Dependency updates (Sept 2025):
 - Spring Boot parent: 3.3.5